 Confessing the Orthodox Faith (15th-18th centuries).
-A seminar course focused on a close reading of the most authoritative texts produced after the Fall of Constantinople (May 29, 1453) and during the long process of building confessional identity of the Eastern Orthodox Church (16th-17th centuries), including: "The Confession of Faith of Gennadios II" (1455/1456), "The Replies of Jeremias II to the Augsburg Confession" (1576/1579/1581), "The Confession of Faith of Metrophanes Kritopoulos" (1625), "The Minutes of the Synod in Constantinople" (1638) in response to "The Eastern Confession of the Christian Faith" by Kyrillos Loukaris (1629/1633), "The Orthodox Confession of the Catholic and Apostolic Eastern Church" by Peter Mohila (1638/1642), "The Confession of Dositheos II" (1672), and "The Theological Dialogue between the Nonjuror Anglicans and the Eastern Church" (1716-1725).
+A seminar course focused on a close reading of the most authoritative texts produced after the Fall of Constantinople (May 29, 1453) and during the long process of building confessional identity of the Eastern Orthodox Church (16th-17th centuries), including: "The Confession of Faith of Gennadios II" (1455/1456), "The Replies of Jeremias II to the Augsburg Confession" (1576/1579/1581), "The Confession of Faith of Metrophanes Kritopoulos" (1625), "The Minutes of the Synod in Constantinople" (1638) in response to "The Eastern Confession of the Christian Faith" by Kyrillos Loukaris (1629/1633), "The Orthodox Confession of Dositheos II" (1672), and "The Theological Dialogue between the Nonjuror Anglicans and the Eastern Church" (1716-1725).
 The scrutiny into this long process of confession-building of the Eastern Orthodox Church would reveal the obvious shift from the Byzantine-Latin polemical discourse to the "symbolic books" that explored new ways of "answering the questions that were never asked before."
 Prerequisite for M.Div. and M.A. students: Second-year standing, minimum cumulative GPA of 3.5, and permission of the Academic Dean.